bhopppp/Shavit-Surf-Timer/README.md

 - Save stage record, and calculate every data separately
 - Use stage zone as a start zone, which allow player finish each stage separately

 ### - Checkpoint zone for linear maps
 - Save checkpoint times
 - Enable to check checkpoint time for each record

-### - Advance prespeed limit control system
+### - Advance zone prespeed limit control system
-- Sperately control speed limit style to every stage zone / track
+- Sperately control speed limit style to each start zone
-- Adpat mostly situation in surf maps (boost start / surf_mash-up s18 etc.)

-### - New shavit-personalreplay plugin
-- Save 5 replays in cache for players and allow them to watch.
-- Persistent replay data for player disconnected in 10 minutes

-### - New shavit-wrsh plugin
-- Rank your time in surfheaven: `!shrank` or `!shstagerank`
-- Command `!shwr` `!shwrcp` to see top records in surfheaven

-### - New shavit-ghost2 plugin
-- Display record's route on map which have customize options (include route width / color / mode / style / jumpbox)
-- Enable ghost by using `!ghost`
-- Three different style to display route:  `Race` `Guide` `Route`

-### - Separate message optional
-- Control most of chat message in a menu. use `sm_message` to open it.

-### - Better zone creation style
-- Create zone in 3 point (xyz) instead using default zone height
-- Using the `Lock Axis` option makes it easier to create zones for non-rectangular platforms.
+### - Zone filter system for better map zoning
+- Zones are capble to handle map with complex gameplay

+### - No fail staged map replay & backup system
+- Trim failure attempts frames & AFK frames
+- Automatically backup old replay when a new one is going to save

 ### - More feature for better surf experience